 It is said that the hardest part is just getting started, and that was definitely the case for me.
-When I decided that I wanted to be healthier and lose weight, I knew that exercise was a big part of that, but I just didn’t know where to start.
-I am not a personally trainer (I am still studying for that), but I thought I would share with you how I did start.
+When I decided that I wanted to be healthier and lose weight, I knew that exercise was a big part of that.
+I just didn’t know where to start.
+I’m not a personal trainer (I’m still studying for that), but I thought I would share how I started exercising.

 Perhaps you have only just decided to get healthy or you have been on this journey for a while, but just focusing on food.
 What you eat is really important, but so is staying active.
 Exercise can be so many different things, and here are some of the things that I did to start.

-If you want to be kept up to date on new recipes like this, then please subscribe to the blog mailing list (it takes 30 seconds) and you will get sent the new recipes straight to your inbox.
+Do you want to be kept up to date on more posts like this?
+Please subscribe to the blog mailing list (it takes 30 seconds).
+You will get sent the new posts straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.
-Click here to sign up.
+Click here to sign up

 It can be easy to think that because you are unfit, you are unable to do any exercise, or you see people running marathons or doing 100 push-ups in a row and think just because you can’t do that, you can’t exercise at all.
 You can do something!
 A tiny bit of exercise is better than no exercise at all.
 I didn’t just decide to change and then hit the gym straight away, I took it very, very slowly and if you are just starting out, then I suggest that you take it slowly too.

 – Don’t ever underestimate the awesomeness of walking.
 This is exactly how I started out and although at the beginning it was pretty depressing, as it made me realise just how unhealthy I was.
 Without walking I wouldn’t be where I am today.
 Instead of walking the 5 minutes to the bus stop, I used to cut through my back garden and sneak under the broken fence and through my neighbours garden (terrible I know) and it would only take 30 seconds.